 Johnson was a business associate of Thomas Edison, the first man to ever get a patent on an electric light bulb.
 Prior to this event Christmas trees had been laden with candles by those that could afford them - a practice that can be traced back to 18th century Germany, and which was present in England by early Victorian times.

-The outdoor variety of LED fairy light is often solar powered, so essentially they are powered free of charge after the initial investment.
+The outdoor variety of LED string lights is often solar powered, so essentially they are powered free of charge after the initial investment.
 Contrary to popular belief, the modest solar panels required for powering LED lights do not require sunshine - they’ll gather plenty of energy on an overcast day.

 Dusk to dawn sensor